IBPA/DeepPep/README.md

 Upon completion, ```pred.csv``` will contain the predicted protein identification probabilities.

 ### Benchmark Datasets
 There are [7 example datasets](https://github.com/DeepPep/public/tree/master/data) (used for benchmarking in the paper).
 Each dataset is generated from MS/MS raw files using TPP pipeline.
-For example, to run the [18Mix benchmark dataset](https://github.com/DeepPep/public/tree/master/data/18Mix), simply run the following:
+For example, to run the [18Mix benchmark dataset](https://github.com/DeepPep/public/tree/master/data/18mix), simply run the following:

 ```
 python run.py data/18Mix
 ```
+### Support

+If you have any questions about DeepPep, please contact Minseung Kim (msgkim@ucdavis.edu) or Ameen Eetemadi (eetemdadi@ucdavis.edu).

 ### Citation
  M. Kim, A. Eetemadi, and I. Tagkopoulos, “DeepPep: deep proteome inference from peptide profiling”, PLoS Computational Biology (2017) *under review*